Patent Offices, Designs & Copyright links:

 Rationale

-There are four primary incentives embodied in the patent system: the incentive to invent in the first place; the incentive to disclose the invention once made; the incentive to invest the sums necessary to experiment, to produce, and finally get the invention on the market; and the incentive to design around and improve upon earlier patents.
+3. the incentive to invest the sums necessary to experiment, to produce, and finally get the invention on the market;

 Criticism

 One criticism is that a patent confers a "negative right" upon a patent owner, permitting them to exclude competitors from using or exploiting the invention, even if the competitor subsequently develops the same invention independently.
 This may be subsequent to the date of invention, or to the priority date, depending upon the relevant patent law.
+This argument must be viewed in the context of corporations effectively taking control of the patents that they should not have rights to.

 Another criticism is that monopolies may create inefficiency.
 If the grant of a patent is the grant of a monopoly, the patent system may stifle competition and result in higher prices, lower quality, and shortages.
 In this context, patents are not socially optimal but are considered to be second best alternatives.
+The solution is to grant protection to small inventors, to include state funded legal assistance, provided that the inventor licenses his or her invention to all companies at a low rate - to encourage competition.

 Another theoretical problem with patent rights was proposed by law professors Michael Heller and Rebecca Sue Eisenberg in a 1998 Science article.
 Building from Heller's theory of the tragedy of the anticommons, the professors postulated that intellectual property rights may become so widely fragmented that, effectively, no one can take advantage of them as to do so would require an agreement between the owners of all of the fragments.